-By 1733 the original settlers had "cleared sev'l Plantations" and raised houses like the ones they had built in Pennsylvania.
-Log construction was easier for the Swiss who brought knowledge corner notching from the old country.
-Palatines like Adam Mueller had to acquire skill in notching from the Swiss, or from Scandinavians and those they influenced.
-Both the Swiss and Germans, however, used one basic building plan imported from Europe.
-In the new world it took the form of a rectangular pen of hewed and notched logs built over a stone cellar.
-A stone chimney rose through the roof near its center, separating the house into a "kuche" (kitchen) with a wide fireplace on one side of a partition wall, and on the other side a larger room called a "stube" or "stove room" where the family ate and slept.
+By 1733 the original settlers had "cleared sev'l Plantations."
+The Swiss used log construction techniques that they brought to Pennsylvania from the old country where corner-notched log homes were common.
+Immigrants from the Rhineland Palatinate, who had no experience in builing with logs, had to acquire skill in notching and raising logs from the Swiss and Scandinavians.
+Germans and Swiss alike imported one basic building plan from Europe.
+In the New World, it took the form of a rectangular pen of hewed and notched logs built over a stone cellar.
+A stone chimney rose through the roof near its center, separating the house into a "kuche" (kitchen) with a wide fireplace on one side of a partition wall, and a room called a "stube" on the other, where the family ate and slept.
 Next to the stube there might be a small sleeping chamber "called a Kammer by the Germans, and a Stibli by the Swiss."
-The entrance to the house was through a side door in the kitchen, and in the attic above the ceiling joists might be "garners for holding grain."
+The entrance to the house was through a side door in the kitchen.
+In the attic above the ceiling joists there might be "garners for holding grain."

-During the French War some of the "Massanutting" settlers reared two story "fort" houses, roughly square and larger in area than ordinary houses.
-These may not have been actual forts, but it's an odd coincidence that none were built before the Indian wars.
+During the French War some of the "Massanutting" settlers reared large, two story houses of logs or stone.
+These may have served as forts.
 Adam Mueller built his two story, four room log house in September of 1764, perhaps in response to an attack on the family of John Rhodes on the South Fork in the same year.

-In the fall of 1731 German immigrant Hans Jost Heydt joined the trickle of Pennsylvanians into the Valley.
+In the fall of 1731 German immigrant Hans Jost Heydt joined the Pennsylvanians already in the Valley.
 He was forty-seven and the owner of a mill on Perkiomen Creek near present Schwenksville, Pa. where he lived in a stone house.
-Nevertheless, after twenty-two years in America he sold his land for half its worth, and with his wife, his sons, his sons-in-law, their families, and his slaves, stowed his movable property into the long, ship-like beds, and under the canvas-tops of wagons called Conestogas because traders used them to haul goods to Conestoga Creek for the Indian trade, and started for country south of the Potomac.
+After twenty-two years in America, he sold his land for half its worth, and with his wife, sons, sons-in-law, their families, and his slaves, stowed his movable property into the long, ship-like beds of canvas-topped wagons called Conestogas because traders used them to haul goods to Conestoga Creek for the Indian trade, and started for country south of the Potomac.
 Drivers mounted on the wheel horses guided their land craft around stumps and over the rocks and wind-fallen timber that littered the road through the forest.
-Everyone else either rode their own mounts or helped with the livestock.
+Everyone either rode their own mounts or helped with the livestock.

 |Pennsylvania Germans developed the Conestoga wagon for hauling freight.
 It got its name in the first quarter of the eighteenth century when traders used these wagons to haul goods to Conestoga Creek for the Indian trade.|